parthshindee/RecipeAnalysis/README.md

 This thumbnail provides a quick overview of missing data patterns in the dataset.
 Click the thumbnail to explore the full interactive plot and gain deeper insights into the data structure.

+**NMAR Analysis:**
+I suspect that the `description` column may be NMAR.
+User-provided descriptions could be missing due to personal choice or a lack of perceived importance, rather than randomness.
+To confirm this, additional data such as user engagement metrics or recipe submission behavior could help identify if descriptions are selectively missing.

+**Permutation Test Interpretations:**
+- **Dependent Missingness:** The missingness in `rating` appears dependent on `n_ingredients`, suggesting that more complex recipes (with more ingredients) might be selectively rated or unrated due to user engagement patterns.
+- **Independent Missingness:** The missingness in `rating` does not depend significantly on `minutes`, indicating that preparation time alone does not affect whether a rating is provided.

 ### 4. Hypothesis Testing
 I explored whether recipes with more than 10 ingredients have significantly different preparation times.